SUPER excitation of quantum emitters is a multi-photon process: Discussion

 Finally, we have used values in the range 0.1--5 for the dimensionless coupling constants $G_j = g_j t_p$.
 Considering short pulses of the order of $t_p =$\,2--3 ps, a value $G_j = 0.1$ is obtained with a light-matter coupling strength of the order of $g_j =$\,0.03--0.05 THz.
 The latter corresponds to typical values attained in high-Q micropillars \cite{Wang2020_BiYing, Vannucci2023} or open tunable microcavities \cite{Tomm2021}, and similar values are found elsewhere in the literature \cite{Gustin2020}.
 Two strategies may be pursued to attain stronger dimensionless coupling $G_j = 5$.
 On one hand, the pulse duration may be increased by one order of magnitude to $t_p \approx 100$ ps.
-We notice, however, that the system in this regime is more prone to environment induced decoherence, such as charge and spin noise, and phonon scattering.
-It has been shown that the latter is especially detrimental for the SUPER scheme, leading to reduced population inversion \cite{Vannucci2023, Vannucci2024}.
+We notice, however, that the system in this regime is more prone to environment induced decoherence, as proven in Fig.~\ref{fig:6}.
 As alternative, a light-matter coupling strength $g_j \approx 2$ THz is needed to obtain $G_j = 5$.
 Whereas such a strong coupling maybe challenging to realize, we notice that nanocavities with extreme photon confinement well below the diffraction limit in dielectrics have been designed and fabricated in silicon \cite{Albrechtsen2022}.
 Here, ultra-strong light-matter coupling is expected due to the extremely low mode volume.

-As mentioned, phonon scattering is generally detrimental to the SUPER scheme.
-Here, we have considered an ideal case of unitary dynamics with no decoherence, where the Schr\"odinger equation is solved exactly with a numerical algorithm to obtain the quantum state $\ket{\psi(t)}$ of the emitter-field system.
-To include phonon coupling, a master equation description in terms of the density operator $\rho$ is needed.
-However, the quantum state $\ket{\psi}$ is implemented numerically as a vector with dimension $2 M_1 M_2$.
-Using the same basis, the density operator $\rho$ becomes a $2 M_1 M_2 \times 2 M_1 M_2$ matrix, which poses serious numerical challenges due to the substantial increase in computational resources.

 During the writing of this manuscript, we became aware of a related work which also demonstrates the multi-photon nature of the SUPER scheme \cite{Richter2024}.